usman98789/BlackBox-App/README.md

 Updated the sprint plan development cycle, product and sprint backlog with the most recent update changes, and burndown charts (with planned curve).
-Discussed about the current sprint plan as alot of changes need to be made with the remodling of the application that needs to work with the remote database wihtout any major obstacles prevent new feautures to be added to the project.
+Discussed about the current sprint plan as alot of changes need to be made with the remodelling of the application that needs to work with the remote database wihtout any major obstacles prevent new feautures to be added to the project.